 If you need help finding users, see the next section below.

 Select the Send email invitation option if you would like to send an email to the new user(s).

 If you chose to send an email invitation, the Send Invitation dialog displays.
-Either accept the default message, or compose a new one, and click Send.
+Either accept the default message, or write a new one, and click Send.
 QuickBase sends the new user an email message inviting them to the application.